subhaminion/subhaminion/README.md

 -->
 ### Hi there 👋

 #### My name is **Subham Bhattacharjee 🚀**.
-I'm a 28-year-old, full-stack software engineer.
+A full-stack software engineer.
 Passionate about helping organisations solve their large-scale, distributed technical problems.

 **Python, JavaScript, ReactJS** a bit of this and a bit of that, but language agnostic in general.